TheRedLion/UntisAlarm/README.md

 ## Introduction

-UntisAlarm is an Android application developed in Kotlin that helps you manage your timetable and ensures you wake up at the right time based on your daily schedule.
-It is currently in the alpha state and supports Web Untis for fetching timetable data.
-In the future, we aim to expand our support for other timetable programs and for IOS.
+UntisAlarm is an Android application developed in Kotlin that ensures you wake up at the right time based on your timetable.
+It currently supports Web Untis for fetching timetable data.

-## Features
+## Requirementa

-- Timetable integration: Automatically fetches your daily timetable from WebUntis.
-- Supports Android 8.0 (Oreo) and API version 26 and higher.
+Supports Android Oreo, 8.0 (API version 26) and higher.

 ## Installation (Release Version)

-To install the release version of UntisAlarm, follow these steps:

-1. Visit the [Releases](https://github.com/TheRedLion/UntisAlarm/releases) section of our GitHub repository.
+Download from the [Releases](https://github.com/TheRedLion/UntisAlarm/releases) section of our GitHub repository.

-2. Download the latest release APK file from the available assets.

-3. Transfer the APK file to your Android device, if it's not already there.

-4. Locate and tap on the downloaded APK file to begin the installation process.

-5. Follow the on-screen prompts to complete the installation.

-6. Once the installation is complete, you can open UntisAlarm from your app drawer.

-7. Set up your Web Untis credentials in the app to fetch your timetable data and start waking up!

 ## Future Enhancements
 In future versions, we plan to:

 - Add support for additional timetable programs.

+- Possibly build an IOS App

 ## How to Contribute